frconor-ebook/meditations/_posts/2025-07-09-st-teresa-benedicta-of-the-cross-edith-stein.md

 There she wrote her metaphysical book entitled *Finite and Eternal Being*, which attempted to combine the philosophies of St. Thomas Aquinas and Husserl.

-We have this very educated lady with great influence in the highest intellectual and philosophical circles, making our presence felt, defending the teaching of Christ in all sorts of ways, writing important books.
+We have this very educated lady with great influence in the highest intellectual and philosophical circles, making her presence felt, defending the teaching of Christ in all sorts of ways, writing important books.

 It was thought that to avoid the growing Nazi threat, she should move out of Germany.
 With her sister Rosa, who was also a convert and also a Carmelite sister, she moved to Holland, to a convent in a place called Echt.